SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 From there, you can rent a car and drive the rest of the way.

 United Airlines offers a direct flight from SFO to Fresno.
 The flight takes less than an hour and is an easy jump to this area near Yosemite National Park.
-It usually costs around $150 in the winter months and up to $400 in the summer per person.
+It usually costs around $150 per person in the winter months and up to $400 in the summer.

 You can then rent a car to drive into Yosemite National Park.
-This drive takes about two hours and thirty minutes to drive from Fresno Yosemite International Airport to Yosemite Valley.
+It takes about 2.5 hours to drive from Fresno Yosemite International Airport to Yosemite Valley.

-This entire trip will take anywhere from four to six hours.
+This entire trip will take anywhere from 4 to 6 hours.

 The final option to get from San Francisco to Yosemite National Park is to fly to Fresno Yosemite International Airport and then take the YARTS bus.

-The flight takes about an hour.
-The bus will take another four hours.
+The flight takes about 1 hour.
+The bus will take another 4 hours.

-You'll pick up the Highway 41 bus directly at the airport.
-It only runs three times a day, so you'll want to coordinate your flight and make sure you don't miss the bus pick-up times.
+You'll pick up the YARTS Highway 41 bus directly at the airport.
+It only runs three times a day, so you'll want to coordinate your flight and make sure you don't miss the bus pickup times.

-This trip, in total, will take anywhere from five to seven hours.
+This trip, in total, will take anywhere from 5 to 7 hours.

 Comments?
 Questions?
 Suggestions?